meysius/docs/docker/README.md

 ## Kubernetes
 - There is one master, multiple nodes
-- Each node can run different set of containers
+- Each node is a VM that can run different set of containers
+- A master is a VM with softwares installed to manage nodes
+- By default master decides what node should run a container
+- Deployments then will translate into passing a new desired state to master and master contineously tries to meet the desired state
 - In dev env do it using `minikube`, in production AWS EKS, Google GKE, or
 - minikube -> create and run kubernetes cluster in your dev env
 - kubectl -> interacts with kubernetes cluster: what containers each node is running